 Delegates take souvenir photos next to the Heritage Tree.

-According to the elders in the village, these ancient trees are all “old trees” that were kept and preserved during the process of clearing and establishing villages, and have become sacred in the middle of the forest, among the indigenous community.
+According to the elders in the village, these ancient trees are all "old trees" that were kept and preserved during the process of clearing and establishing villages, and became sacred in the middle of the forest, among the indigenous community.
 Therefore, the recognition of ancient trees as Vietnam Heritage Trees is not only a biological and environmental recognition, but also a profound testament to the cultural - historical - spiritual value of ancient trees in the life of the Yen Chau ethnic community.

 The honoring event not only contributes to raising awareness of nature conservation but also promotes eco-tourism and traditional education for the younger generation.
 In addition, the conservation of Vietnam Heritage Trees is an important initiative, directly contributing to the conservation of biodiversity and the protection of the environmental landscape.